Is a holster that hangs from the belt that also attaches to the leg legal?

 I already have a CHL.
 Will I need to get another license to open carry?

-No. Your concealed handgun license will "qualify" you to openly carry a handgun.
-The CHL will become just a handgun license.
+No. Your concealed handgun license will "qualify" you to openly carry a handgun with no further action.
+The CHL will become just a license to carry.

 I heard there is additional training for open carry.
 Do I need to retake the class?